 Meanwhile, with GeForce Now you're on and in the game within two minutes with no download required.
 How?
 The game is stored on Nvidia's servers and you're simply using your account credentials with Steam, Uplay, or Epic Store to access games you already own that are already running on remote servers.

 That being said, Google's Stadia is even quicker than that.
-Regardless of if you're playing on your PC, Android TV, or your smartphone, all you do is start up the app and select the game you wish to play.
-Within ten seconds, you're in the game and navigating Assassin's Creed Odyssey's very statuesque menus.
-Did I mention that none of this is saved on your hard drive.
+Regardless of if you're playing on your PC, Android TV, or your smartphone (both Android and iOS), all you do is start up the app and select the game you wish to play.
+Within ten seconds, you're in the game and navigating Assassin's Creed Valhalla's very snazzy menus.
+Did I mention that none of this is saved on your hard drive or anywhere locally?
 Bonus.

 PlayStation Now, on the other hand, clocks in at about 30 seconds to one minute to make it from the selection of a game on your Windows-based PC to being in the game and taking down bad dudes in Shadow of the Tomb Raider.

 With Stadia, xCloud, and GeForce Now, you can also whip out your favorite Android smartphone and plug away at your favorite AAA titles as well.
 Your phone and computer aren't handling any of the heavy lifting either.
 The remote server is and it's sending the information to you via your internet.
 It's simplicity embodied.